Last Updated on May 11, 2025 by Cindy Benezra

 - It’s helpful to know that overbearing or toxic personalities most likely will not be accepting of your opinions.
 It’s best to choose how you will react if triggered.

-Your thoughts and expectations can be swirling in the time leading up to the holidays with family, but reminding yourself that everything will work out, whether in that moment or at another time can help to put things in perspective.
+Your thoughts and expectations can be swirling in the days leading up to the holidays with family, but reminding yourself that everything will work out, whether in that moment or at another time, can help put things in perspective.

 For Brian, our conversation in the car took a turn after he ruminated on what I said in silence while rubbing his head.
-He finally spoke and said, “Well, let’s put on a smile.
+He finally said, “Well, let’s put on a smile.
 I’m so glad that the holidays only happen once a year.
 Two would be too much for everyone.”
-When we got out of the car, he said, “Ok, I’m smiling with a funny kind of excitement to see everyone.”
+When we exited the car, he said, “Ok, I’m smiling with a funny kind of excitement to see everyone.”

 For related posts, please check out these past posts: